ASFHyP3/actions/README.md

 If you want mypy to skip analyzing functions without type annotations (as described [here](https://mypy.readthedocs.io/en/stable/getting_started.html#getting-started-dynamic-vs-static)), you should remove the [`check_untyped_defs`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-check-untyped-defs) option.
-Removing this option can be helpful when adding mypy to an existing codebase with portions of untyped code, or if you simply want the ability to opt out of static type checking on a per-function basis.
+Removing this option can be helpful when adding mypy to an existing codebase with large portions of untyped code, or if you simply want the ability to opt out of static type checking on a per-function basis.

 ### [`reusable-git-object-name.yml`](./.github/workflows/reusable-git-object-name.yml)